Satiemania: Development and themes

 Gašparović drew much of the movie on his kitchen table in ink, pastels and pencil.
-From a visual perspective, it is described as a impressionistic "metaphor for people drifting mindlessly down the stream of life", but Gašparović states that it was partially based on the stories he had heard as a young boy.
+From a visual perspective, it is described as an impressionistic "metaphor for people drifting mindlessly down the stream of life", but Gašparović states that it was partially based on the stories he had heard as a young boy.
 It is a series of small animated segments set to six music pieces by Erik Satie (as performed by Aldo Ciccolini).
 One example of a whimsical approach to the creation of the short includes an issue of Christian Herald he bought at a junk store, which he subsequently included in the film as a waving flag.
 Other visual gags include a piano biting off the upper half of the pianist during mid-note.

 Reception and legacy

 The short premiered on 23 June 1978 as part of the 3rd Animafest Zagreb, where it was awarded Grand-prix by June Foray in Vatroslav Lisinski Concert Hall.
 It went on becoming a hit on other world animation festivals.
-It was eventually nominated for an Academy Award.
+It was eventually shortlisted for an Academy Award.
 Due to its popularity and success, it was subsequently included in courses on animation in colleges and universities.
 Peter Cowie described it as a "witty and irreverent portrait of the human species".

 The short influenced a number of other artists such as Michaela Pavlátová.